reisner/pdf_parse_and_embed/README.md

 # pdf_parse_and_embed

-Convert PDFs to text, and train a word embedding.
+Convert PDFs to text, from a website, or a local directory.